cloudwicklabs/benchmark/README.md

   <totalEvents>...
         total number of events to insert|read
   -s <value> | --ipSessionCount <value>
-        number of times a ip can appear in a session -l <value> | --ipSessionLength <value>
+        number of times a ip can appear in a session, defaults to: '25' -l <value> | --ipSessionLength <value>
-        size of the session
+        size of the session, defaults to: '50'
   -b <value> | --batchSize <value>
-        size of the batch to flush to mongo instead of single inserts, defaults to: '1000' -d <value> | --dbName <value>
+        size of the batch to flush to mongo instead of single inserts, defaults to: '0' -d <value> | --dbName <value>
         name of the database to create|connect in mongo, defaults to: 'logs' -c <value> | --collectionName <value>
-        name of the collection to create|connect in mongo, defaults to: 'logEvents' -i | --indexData
+        name of the collection to create|connect in mongo, defaults to: 'logEvents' -w <value> | --writeConcern <value>
+        write concern level to use, possible values: none, safe, majority; defaults to: 'none' -i | --indexData
-        index data on 'response_code' and 'request_page' after inserting, defaults to: 'false' --help
+        index data on 'response_code' and 'request_page' after inserting, defaults to: 'false' --shard
+        specifies whether to create a shard collection or a normal collection --help
         prints this usage text
 ```